hhullen/proxmox_wrapper/README.md

 - installs missing python libraries
 - adds alias `proxapi` to init terminal files.
 So, it is necessary to reload terminal to use `proxapi` command.
 - creates virtual machine configuration file to `~/.proxapi/vmsetup.cfg` and Ubuntu-autoinstall configuration file `~/.porxapi/user-data`.
+> `Snippets` volume with `snippets` must be created in Proxmox node.
+The `user-data` file will sent there right before VM is created.
+For instance, file `/snippets/snippets/user-data-202` will be created for VM with id 202 on Proxmox node.

 ### `~/.proxapi/vmsetup.cfg`
 ``` bash